mmseng/AislingMatHelper/README.md

 - Overhauled for ease of use and flexibility by CMDR Roachy1
 - You can ignore the files in the beta subdirectory.
 I use this to test changes before making them live.
 - For the Princess!
+- By mmseng.
+See my other projects here: https://github.com/mmseng/code-compendium-personal.